gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ### UploadLocalBlob

 **Description**: Allows uploading binary data.
-The binary data belongs to a particular *Component Descriptor* and can be referenced by the component descriptor in its *resources* or *sources* section.
+The binary data belong to a particular *Component Descriptor* and can be referenced by the component descriptor in its *resources* or *sources* section.
 *Component Descriptors* are not allowed to reference local blobs of other *Component Descriptors*.